Abedi Pele: International career

 Abedi Pele played for Ghana 73 times.
 He was a fixture in the African Championships of the 1980s and '90s with his national team, and a member of Ghana's victorious team in the 1982 African Cup of Nations, but he never had an opportunity to play in the FIFA World Cup, as the Black Stars failed to qualify for the competition during his career.
 However, he was arguably the most dominant figure on the African football scene for nearly a decade.
 His performance in the 1992 African Cup of Nations, for which he was voted the player of the tournament, was particularly notable, as he scored in three successive rounds to help Ghana reach the final, but picked up a yellow card in the semi-final against Nigeria that meant he was suspended for the final; Ghana went on to lose on penalties to the Ivory Coast.
 The performance earned him the added nickname of "The African Maradona".

-Abedi was one of the first African football players to earn a top placing in FIFA World Player of the Year voting, doing so in 1991 and 1992.
+Abedi Pele was one of the first African football players to earn a top placing in FIFA World Player of the Year voting, doing so in 1991 and 1992.
 He won the France Football African Player of the Year Award three consecutive years, was the inaugural winner of the BBC African Sports Star of the Year in 1992, and the corresponding Confederation of African Football award twice.

-Abedi holds the record for most appearances at the African Cup of Nations.
+Abedi Pele holds the record for most appearances at the African Cup of Nations.
 He made his first appearance at the in Libya in 1982 and continued to compete at the tournament for the next 16 years, his last appearance coming in the 1998 edition in Burkina Faso.
-Aside from his exploits at the 1992 competition, Abedi also earned much acclaim for his three goals at the 1996 competition, where he led Ghana to the semi-finals of the competition despite critics expecting him to be in the twilight of his career.
+Aside from his exploits at the 1992 competition, he also earned much acclaim for his three goals at the 1996 competition, where he led Ghana to the semi-finals of the competition despite critics expecting him to be in the twilight of his career.

 After retirement

-Ayew has participated in more FIFA organized charity matches than any other African player.
-Abedi Pele is a member of FIFA's Football Committee, and of the player status committees of both FIFA and CAF.
-That explains why the South African FA made him a Spokesperson for their 2006 World Cup bid.
+Abedi Pele has participated in more FIFA organized charity matches than any other African player.
+He is a member of FIFA's Football Committee, and of the player status committees of both FIFA and CAF.
+The South African FA made him a spokesperson for their 2006 World Cup bid.

-In appreciation of Abedi's devout services to the country, the Ghanaian government awarded him the country's highest honour, the Order of the Volta (civil division).
-He thus became the first Ghanaian sportsman to be so honoured.
+In appreciation of Abedi Pele's service to the country, the Ghanaian government gave him the country's highest honour, the Order of the Volta (civil division).
+He was the first Ghanaian sportsman to be so honoured.